Canada PR visa from India

 If you are an overseas skilled worker, you can apply for a Canada PR visa under the Federal Skilled Workers Program.

-Canada PR via a Provincial Nominee Program
+How to Apply for Canada PR via Provincial Nominee Program

 Canada offers nearly 80 different Provincial Nominee Programs (PNPs), each with its own eligibility requirements.
 PNPs allow provinces to fill in-demand jobs and address labour shortages.